Carl Storck: The NFL restructures

 As the public presence of the NFL grew, it sought to professionalize its apparatus.
 The ten owners of the NFL came to a decision in 1940 to supplant the role of league president by following the path blazed by Major League Baseball by hiring and empowering a prominent Commissioner.
 Corinne Griffith, wife of Washington Redskins owner George Preston Marshall, recalled this process in her 1947 memoir: "A big name was desired by all.
 Draft meetings were postponed, schedules sidetracked, and football players forgotten.
 The hunt for a big name began.
 Every living famous name in the United States was suggested, I believe."

 Elmer Layden as NFL Commissioner in 1941.

 Former Notre Dame great Elmer Layden, an undersized fullback who gained fame as a member of Knute Rockne's legendary "Four Horsemen" backfield of 1924, was decided upon.
 A lucrative five-year contract was bestowed upon Layden to induce him to leave his comfortable position as head coach and athletic director of Notre Dame.

-League President Carl Storck was the odd man out under this restructuring.
-He had given twenty years of his life to the NFL — most of them unpaid — as a league official and had performed his duties capably.
+The restructuring changed the league's leadership, and Carl Storck's position was removed.
+As a result, Storck later resigned from his role as president.
+He had given twenty years of his life to the NFL as a league official and had performed his duties capably.
 He was not the subject of criticism during his tenure as president.
 Now he was seemingly rendered a veritable minister without portfolio or even function.

 Initially, Storck stated that he would remain on the job as league president if the owners defined his duties in a contract.
 However, on April 4, 1941, he abruptly reversed course and announced that he would be resigning the position "for the best interests of the game".